w3c/wai-tutorials/source/images/index.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** Images are often important for communicating information and interacting with web pages.
-For example, for people with some types of learning disabilities, illustrations make it much easier to understand information; some people who enlarge web pages use images as cues for orientation.
-Removing images from websites (so called "text-only versions") makes websites less accessible for these users.
+Illustrations make it much easier to understand information for people with some types of learning disabilities.
+Some people who enlarge web pages use images as cues for orientation.
+Removing images from websites (so called “text-only versions”) makes websites less accessible for these users.

 {::nomarkdown}
 <%= notes_end %>